Modern Banking Products Fueled by a User-Centric Approach

 Current needed the robust stability of traditional databases without their limitations.
 The solution also had to fit their cloud architecture, Google Cloud Platform (GCP).
 “All of our architecture is tightly intertwined with GCP,” said Marshall.
 “Everything is hosted on Google Cloud in Kubernetes deployments.
 We’re using a lot of native Google technology like Google Pub/Sub and Google Dataflow.”

-The Current team chose Neo4j early on.
+The Current team chose Neo4j graphs in banking early on.
 “There’s a lot of interdependency of where our product is today with the store that we’re using, and all the guarantees and features that Neo4j provides,” said Marshall.

 “We’ve modeled our total data model for our core banking engine directly into Neo4j,” he said.
 “The main use case for us is being able to quickly traverse to different data elements, and we’re able to encode the data model as a primitive directly into the database.”